google/error-prone/docs/bugpattern/ThreadLocalUsage.md

 `ThreadLocal`s should be stored in `static` variables to avoid memory leaks.
-If a `ThreadLocal` is stored in an instance (non-static) variable, there will be `M
+If a `ThreadLocal` is stored in an instance (non-static) variable, there will be
-* N` instances of the `ThreadLocal` value where `M` is the number of threads, and `N` is the number of instances of the containing class.
+<code>M \* N</code> instances of the `ThreadLocal` value where `M` is the number
+of threads, and `N` is the number of instances of the containing class.
 Each instance may remain live as long the thread that stored it stays live.

 Example: